ibm-cloud-docs/cloud-logs/migration-cos-bucket.md

 ## Migrating the archiving configuration
 {: #migration-archive-config}

 The archiving configuration is migrated when you migrate an instance.
-For more information, see [Migrating instances](/docs/cloud-logs?topic=cloud-logs-migration-instance).
 {: note}